post-self/post-self.ink/content/stories/coffee-leak.md

 “Yep, I saw this really cool exhibit where — hold on, we’re getting distracted.
 What happened right before,” Tomash gestured at the window, “that?”

-“Well, I’d gotten lost in thought, and my coffee was cold, and I decided to try the System out, so I said … weird, I can remember it exactly … ‘I want my coffee to get as hot as it can and I don’t want heat escaping out the top.’”
+“Well, I’d gotten lost in thought, and my coffee was cold, and I decided to try the System out, so I said…weird, I can remember it exactly…‘I want my coffee to get as hot as it can and I don’t want heat escaping out the top.’”

 “That’d explain the physics plane,” Tomash said.

 “The physics plane?”

 Tomash tapped a finger on his desk, and Dr. Rodriguez could see a thin disk of something clearly virtual sitting on top of the mug.
 “It’s an invisible bit of space that changes how matter behaves.
-This one’s …” strings of text floated above the plane, completely impenetrable to Diego, “... a perfect lid for gases, Interesting that that’s what you got.”
+This one’s…” strings of text floated above the plane, completely impenetrable to Diego, “… a perfect lid for gases, Interesting that that’s what you got.”

 “So, completely airtight mug,” Dr. Rodriguez commented, staring off into space.
-“That shouldn’t have …”
+“That shouldn’t have…”

 “Can I ask what you did before uploading?”
 Tomash said.